moorepants/dissertation/eom.rst

 ============

-Attempting to derive the equations of motion of the Whipple bicycle model was the trigger which solidified my dissertation topic.
+Attempting to derive the equations of motion of the Whipple bicycle model was the trigger which solidified my graduate research topic.
 I attempted the derivation for my class project in Mont Hubbard's winter 2006 multi-body dynamics class and struggled with it well into the summer before finally getting a mostly correct answer.
-After the fact, I realized much of my pain was caused by a single missing apostrophe in my Autolev computer code [#]_.
-Another student, Thomas Englehardt, in the class also derived the equations and helped me debug by sharing his code and going over his methods.
+After the fact, I realized much of my pain was caused by a single missing apostrophe in my Autolev source code [#]_.
+But regardless of that another student in the class, Thomas Englehardt, also derived the equations and helped me debug by sharing his code and going over his methods.
 Even then, it turned out that my original equations weren't "exactly" correct and it wasn't until Luke Peterson joined our lab and got the bicycle dynamics itch did I get the bugs sorted out in my derivation.
 Conversations and collaboration with Luke have improved the derivation significantly and influence much of what follows.
 Luke has also continued to improve the derivation with the goal of printing the first compact symbolic result.

 Derivation of the Non-linear Equations of Motion
 ================================================